erg-lang/erg/doc/EN/syntax/01_literal.md

 0.00, -0.0, 0.1, 400.104, ...
 ```

+Note that the Ratio type is different from the Float type; the API is the same, but there are differences in the accuracy and efficiency of the calculation results.

 If a `Ratio` literal has an integer or decimal part of `0`, you can omit the `0`.

 ```python